admlcldo/chord2vec/README.md

 # Chord2Vec

 Word embedding using music chords instead of words.
+I get the chords by converting midi files.
-The maining training code is modified from https://github.com/chiphuyen/tf-stanford-tutorials/blob/master/examples/04_word2vec_visualize.py
+The training algorithm code is modified from https://github.com/chiphuyen/tf-stanford-tutorials/blob/master/examples/04_word2vec_visualize.py

 Description of files